MichalOpoka/ecfr/cfr/title-09-Animals-Animal-Products/chapter-I-Animal-Plant-Health-Inspection-Service-Department-Agriculture/subchapter-D-Exportation-Importation-Animals-Including-Poultry-Animal-Products/part-93-Importation-Certain-Animals-Birds-Fish-Poultry-Certain-Animal-Bird-Poultry-Products-Requirements-Means-Conveyance-Shipping-Containers/subpart-A-Birds/section-93.106.md

 (*2*) The vaccine is not one that is used to prevent Newcastle disease, avian influenza, or any other hemagglutinating virus of poultry.11

-11 A list of approved vaccines is available from the Animal and Plant Health Inspection Service, Veterinary Services, National Center for Import-Export, 4700 River Road Unit 38, Riverdale, Maryland 20737-1231.
+11 A list of approved vaccines is available from the Animal and Plant Health Inspection Service, Veterinary Services, Strategy and Policy, 4700 River Road Unit 38, Riverdale, Maryland 20737-1231.

 (C) Birds of the psittacine family shall receive a balanced, medicated feed ration treatment containing not less than 1% CTC with not more than 0.7% calcium for the entire quarantine period as a precautionary measure against chlamydiosis (psittacosis).